Villarreal 1-1 Juventus: Vlahovic strikes on Champions League debut but Bianconeri pegged back

 Wojciech Szczesny was then called into action as he produced smart reflexes to block Arnaut Danjuma's clever flick towards goal.

-The hosts turned up the pressure after the break and were rewarded with an equaliser midway through the second half.
+The host turned up the pressure after the break and was rewarded with an equaliser midway through the second half.

 Completely unmarked, Parejo collected Etienne Capoue's lofted ball into the area before neatly sweeping past Szczesny.